“Waiting for an invitation to arrive, goin’ to a party where no one’s still alive.” Oingo Boingo

 “I can’t shoot straight, anyways.”
 He tugged the gun out of his waistband and handed it butt first to Barron.
 “It’s not loaded.”

 “So I get 20 yoga classes for it?”

 “That’s right,” said Barron.
 He flipped open his laptop.
 “Let’s get you signed up.”

 Afterwards, after we had delivered the Glock to the Lakewood Police Department, during lunch at Melt Bar and Grill up the street, over a whiskey on ice in a lowball glass that I insisted Barron buy me to settle my nerves, I asked him if he thought his gun amnesty program would make any difference.

 “There’s no energy in death,” he said.
 “There’s only life energy.
 If the White House and Congress won’t pull the trigger on gun control, then what we need is more breath control.
 That’s where yoga comes in.
 You can learn to be breathless without getting the breath knocked out of you by a bullet.”

 Mao Zedong, the Communist Chinese dictator, was notorious for saying, “In order to get rid of the gun it is necessary to take up the gun.”

 “He’s long gone,” said Barron.
-“Good riddance.
+“Good riddance to bad rubbish.
 I say it’s necessary to take up yoga.”

 “I’ll drink to that,” I said.